drsimplegraffiti/django-python-backend/readme.md

 Open the code in vscode using `code .`

 Next we need to activate the virtual environment, to activate run: pipenv shell To deactivate: Type deactivate or exit or Ctrl + D

 Start a new project by running

 > django-admin startproject [project name] .

 #### Run server

 python manage.py runserver

 #### Run server with port number by running

 python manage.py runserver 9000

 #### Using Integrated Terminal in Vscode

 Press Ctrl + Shift + P and type python interpreter
 To get the path to your virtual env run in a new terminal in the project folder: pipenv --venv It will give something like this: C:\Users\user\.virtualenvs\storefront-ZU67bnU7

 Or vscode will give you the path automatically

 Next open terminal and you will see that vscode automatically activate the project You see something like:

 ❯ source C:/Users/user/.virtualenvs/storefront-ZU67bnU7/Scripts/activate

 Run the command in your Integrated Terminal: python manage.py runserver 5555

+Note: Ensure you activate the project into its virtual environment when working

 #### Create Django app

 A django project consists of several apps
 Go to the settings.py and check the INSTALLED_APPS section

 ```python
 INSTALLED_APPS = [
     'django.contrib.admin',